-“Macedonia is the new paradise of investment in Europe”, this was the slogan of the campaign launched by the government in 2014 to attract foreigners to invest in Macedonia.
+“Macedonia is the new paradise of investment in Europe”, was the slogan of the campaign launched by the government in 2014, with the intention of attracting foreigners to invest in the country.
 The measures carried out were:

 - Facilitate the settlement of a company (“one-stop shop system” for company registration within 4 hours).

-- Carry out a tax reform by which corporation income and personal income tax rate were fixed at of 10%.
+- Carry out a tax reform by which the corporate and personal income tax rates were fixed at 10%.

-- Allow a total exemption on profits earned when they are reinvested in both tangible and intangible assets in the country for business development and creation of technological development zones.
+- Allow a total exemption on profits earned when they are reinvested in both tangible and intangible assets in the country, for business development and the creation of technological development zones.

 - Gains from the disposal and sale of direct investment shares may be freely transferred abroad.

-- Provide exemption of corporate tax for 10 years and a 50% reduction in income tax for 5 years for certain investments.
+- Provide exemption from corporate tax for 10 years and a 50% reduction in income tax for 5 years for certain investments.

 - Eliminate VAT and customs taxes for raw materials and equipment.